Highlights from the weekend:

 This content is provided for informational purposes only, and should not be relied upon as legal, business, investment, or tax advice.
 You should consult your own advisers as to those matters.
 Charts, graphs and references to any digital assets are for informational and illustrative purposes only.

-Finblox Blog is associated with Finblox - a high-yield cryptocurrency savings platform where you can buy and earn up to 90% APY on your digital assets.
+Finblox Blog is associated with Finblox - a next-generation crypto ecosystem where you can buy and earn amazing rewards on your digital assets.